-Proposal Votes Required for Approval Effect of Abstention Broker Non-Votes Unmarked/Signed Proxy Cards To elect nine directors to hold office until the 2023 annual meeting.
-(1) (Proposal 1 on the proxy card) The number of votes cast "For" a nominee exceed the number of votes cast "Against" that nominee (2) No effect Not voted, No effect (3) Counted as "For" To consider and approve, on a non-binding, advisory basis, the compensation of our named executive officers.
-(Proposal 2 on the proxy card) Majority of shares present in person or by proxy and entitled to vote Counted as "Against" Not voted, No effect (3) Counted as "For" To ratify the appointment of Ernst & Young LLP (Proposal 3 on the proxy card) Majority of shares present in person or by proxy and entitled to vote Counted as "Against" Counted as "Against" (4) Counted as "For"
+Proposal Votes Required for Approval Effect of Abstention Broker Non- Votes Unmarked/ Signed Proxy Cards To elect nine directors to hold office until the 2024 annual meeting.
+(Proposal 1 on the proxy card) The number of votes cast "For" a nominee exceed the number of votes cast "Against" that nominee (2) No effect Not voted, No effect (3) Counted as "For" To consider and approve, on a non- binding, advisory basis, the compensation of our named executive officers.
+(Proposal 2 on the proxy card) Majority of shares present in person or by proxy and entitled to vote Counted as "Against" Not voted, No effect (3) Counted as "For" To approve, on an advisory basis, a particular frequency (which may be every year, two years, or three years) for a stockholder vote on the compensation of our named executive officers (Proposal 3 on the proxy card) Majority of shares present in person or by proxy and entitled to vote Counted as "Against" Not voted, No effect (3) Counted as "For" To ratify the appointment of Ernst & Young LLP (Proposal 4 on the proxy card) Majority of shares present in person or by proxy and entitled to vote Counted as "Against" Counted as "Against" (4) Counted as "For"